 Alaskan dog breeds are not your typical dogs.
 For starters, they need to be bred with a thick fur coat in order to keep them warm during the cold winter months.
 Plus, most Alaskan dogs were bred to be sled dogs, which means high stamina is needed.

-That being said, we take a deep look at the four dog breeds of Alaska (both purebred and hybrid) and what makes them unique and special.
+That being said, we take a deep look at the four dog breeds of Alaska (both purebred and hybrid) and what makes them unique and truly special.
 And while they’re all distinctly separate breeds, they do share a lot of similarities.
 Read on to learn about these arctic-loving dogs!

 RECOMMENDED: 13 Joyful Japanese Dog Breeds